AdyS18/SmolCTF/README.txt

 Luckily, you also found a note nearby:

-"My password is the name of the cipher used by <u>Julius Caesar</u> "
+"My password is the name of the cipher used by *Julius Caesar* "

 Can you retrieve the flag?